apcountryman/toolchain-avr-gcc/.github/ISSUE_TEMPLATE/question.md

 ---

-Please review the relevant toolchain documentation, and search/browse existing issues before opening an issue to ask your question.
+Please review the relevant project documentation, and search/browse existing issues before opening an issue to ask your question.